-Minimum Separation Distance (feet)

-Man-Made Lagoon or Waterway

-C. Provisions shall be made in all major subdivisions for the installation of fire hydrants in those locations as approved by the Little Egg Harbor Municipal Utilities Authority.
+- (1) Amendment to standards.
+The following provisions shall be added to and supplement and amend the Standards for Individual Subsurface Sewage Disposal Systems: Table 4.3 at N.J.A.C.
+7:9A-4.3 entitled 'Minimum Required Separation Distances (feet)' shall be revised to require the following minimum separation distances between any septic disposal field and the following: Component Minimum Separation Distance (feet) Man-Made Lagoon or Waterway 100' - C. Provisions shall be made in all major subdivisions for the installation of fire hydrants in those locations as approved by the Little Egg Harbor Municipal Utilities Authority.
 All hydrants shall conform to the standard hydrant as accepted by the Township of Little Egg Harbor, which shall conform to all current National Fire Protection Code Requirements.
 Fire hydrants shall be painted black until they become operational, at which time they shall be painted red.

-§15-11.13.
+§215-11.13.
 Public utilities.

 - A. All municipal utility services and public services shall be connected to an approved municipal utility system and/or public utility system where one exists. - B. The developer shall arrange with the servicing utilities for the underground installation of utility distribution supply lines and service connections in accordance with the provisions of the rules and regulations of that utility and any applicable standard terms and conditions incorporated as part of its tariffs as the same are then on file with the State of New Jersey Board of Public Utility Commissioners. - C. The developer shall submit to the approving authority, prior to the granting of final approval, a written instrument from each serving utility, which shall evidence full compliance or intended full compliance with the provisions of this section; provided, however, that lots which abut existing streets where overhead electric or telephone distribution supply lines and service connections have theretofore been installed may be supplied with electric and telephone service utilities from such overhead lines.
-In the case of existing overhead utilities, should a road widening or an extension of service or other such condition occur as a result of the development and necessitate the replacement, relocation or extension shall be underground. - D. Any installation, except streetlighting, to be performed by a servicing utility shall be exempt from requiring performance guaranties but shall be certified by the servicing utility, in writing, that all improvements have been satisfactorily constructed.
+In the case of existing overhead utilities, should a road widening or an extension of service or other such condition occur as a result of the development and necessitate the replacement, relocation or extension of such utilities, such replacement, relocation or extension shall be underground. - D. Any installation, except streetlighting, to be performed by a servicing utility shall be exempt from requiring performance guaranties but shall be certified by the servicing utility, in writing, that all improvements have been satisfactorily constructed.
 The certification shall be provided prior to release of the performance bond.
 The installation of all utilities, including streetlighting, shall be the sole cost of the developer as per ordinances of the Township of Little Egg Harbor.